 Are you a complete beginner wondering about violin repair and maintenance before you buy a violin of your own?
 Or are you an experienced violinist looking to brush up on your violin care expertise?

 Regardless of your musical ability or your knowledge about the world of stringed instruments and their restoration, this article is here to guide you through everything you need to know about taking care of your violin.

 If you want to keep your violin in pristine condition and reduce wear-and-tear where possible, there are several things you will need to do on a daily basis (or as often as you practice).

-Here are the top four steps every violinist will have to take before and after they play their violin, as recommended by every violin instructor:
+Here are the top four steps every violinist will have to take before and after they play their violin, no matter what type of violin they play, as recommended by every violin instructor:

 Before playing your violin, you will need to prepare your bow.